Frank Macey

 Frank Macey (24 October 1894 – 3 December 1973) was an English amateur footballer who played as a forward.

 He spent 15 years in the Army, and was a prisoner of war for almost the entirety of the First World War.
 While still a serving soldier, in 1923, he joined Kingstonian F.C.
 He signed amateur forms with Football League club Plymouth Argyle, but played only one competitive match for them before returning to Kingstonian, for whom he played until retiring from the game in 1936.
 During that time, he captained the club to victory in the 1933 Amateur Cup, was capped four times for the England amateur XI, and scored twice in each match as the Amateurs beat the Professionals 6–1 in the 1925 FA Charity Shield and 6–3 in the 1926 match.

 Personal life

 Macey was born in 1894, and joined the Royal Fusiliers when he was 15.
 He was captured early in the First World War, and spent most of the conflict as a prisoner of war.
 On his release, he acted as an interpreter for German prisoners of war in England, and after further tours of duty abroad, he returned to the Middlesex area.
-After leaving the Army, he worked for the electricity company in Kingston, Surrey, as a meter inspector.
+After leaving the Army, he worked for the electricity company in Kingston upon Thames as a meter inspector.

 Macey died in Westminster Hospital on 3 December 1973, at the age of 79, and was buried in Kingston Cemetery.